-The strip board is used for the permanent construction.
-The strip board is a matrix board which consists of parallel stripes of copper known as tracks fixed on to an insulating board.
+The stripboard is used for permanent construction.
+The stripboard is a matrix board that consists of parallel stripes of copper known as tracks fixed onto an insulating board.
 All the tracks are of equal width and space apart.
 It is used to achieve permanent fittings of components as they are carefully soldered to make permanent joints.

-To achieve the final finished product of this design, the strip board layout was carried out.
+To achieve the final finished product of this design, the stripboard layout was carried out.
 The different sizes of components were taken into consideration during the circuit layout on the graph sheet.
-For easy connection, the boards were numbered alphabetically like A, B, C, and D and so on.
+For easy connection, the boards were numbered alphabetically like A, B, C, and D, and so on.
 It reduces the chances of making mistakes.

-Note: All markings were done on the non-copper side of the strip board
+Note: All markings were done on the non-copper side of the stripboard.